 A Vast Selection of Connectivity Options

-Arlyn Scales, a leader in the weighing industry for over 30 years, manufactures a variety of industrial scales capable of featuring connectivity options.
-All of the connectivity options we offer can be added to our scales for an additional price.
+In fact, all of the connectivity options we’ve presented above can be added to our scales for an additional price.
 The options and price of each are as follows:

 - RS-232: $100.00

 - USB: $100.00